aristanetworks/avd/docs/howto/digital_twin/README.md

 Global Digital Twin settings are configured under the `digital_twin` key in the fabric variables.

-For a complete list of all available global Digital Twin configuration options, see the [Digital Twin Configuration](../../../ansible_collections/arista/avd/roles/eos_designs/docs/data-models.md#preview---digital-twin-settings) section in the eos_designs data models documentation.
+For a complete list of all available global Digital Twin configuration options, see the [Digital Twin Configuration](../../../ansible_collections/arista/avd/roles/eos_designs/docs/data-models.md#preview---digital-twin-configuration) section in the eos_designs data models documentation.

 ### Per-Node Digital Twin Configuration

 In addition to global settings, Digital Twin settings can be configured per node type, node group or per individual node.

-For a complete list of all available per-node Digital Twin configuration options, see the [Node Type Digital Twin Configuration](../../../ansible_collections/arista/avd/roles/eos_designs/docs/data-models.md#node-type-digital-twin-configuration) section in the eos_designs data models documentation.
+For a complete list of all available per-node Digital Twin configuration options, see the [Node Type Digital Twin Configuration](../../../ansible_collections/arista/avd/roles/eos_designs/docs/data-models.md#preview---node-type-digital-twin-configuration) section in the eos_designs data models documentation.

 ### Configuring the Digital Twin Environment

 The `digital_twin.environment` key in the Ansible variables specifies which Digital Twin platform to target.
-This key determines the format of generated topology files and platform-specific optimizations.
+This key determines the format of the generated topology file(s) and platform-specific optimizations.

 **Example:**